-The “Young Investigator Award” is a prestigious award presented annually to an early career researcher who has made a significant contribution to matrix biology and has excelled in the early stages of their research career.
-Following the generous bequest from the estate of Professor John Scott (1931-2012), the winner of the Young Investigator Award will be presented with a cheque for £1000, and will deliver the ‘John Scott Lecture’ at one of the biannual meetings of the society (normally at the Autumn meeting).
+The “Early Career Researcher Award” is a prestigious award presented annually to an early career researcher who has made a significant contribution to matrix biology and has excelled in the early stages of their research career.
+Following the generous bequest from the estate of Professor John Scott (1931-2012), the winner of the Early Career Researcher Award will be presented with a cheque for £1000, and will deliver the ‘John Scott Lecture’ at one of the biannual meetings of the society (normally at the Autumn meeting).

 Young Investigator 2017 – Dr Elena Rainiero (link to IJEP review)

 Young Investigator 2016 – Dr Thomas Cox (link to IJEP review)

 Young Investigator 2015 – Dr Vivien Coulson-Thomas (link to IJEP review)

 Young Investigator 2014 – Dr Blandine Poulet (link to IJEP review)

 Young Investigator 2013 – Dr Anna Piccinini (link to IJEP review)

 © 2021 British Society for Matrix Biology.
 All rights reserved.